diegopacheco/diegopacheco-architecture-library/src/epilogue/HOW_I_WROTE_THE_BOOK.md

 - Make sure you did not delete anything wrongly
 ```

 Running this custom commands uses in avg ~70k tokens.
 So I use AI for the boring and repetitive tasks, not to write the book itself.
+When I run out of tokens on Claude Code I would fallback to Github Copilot.

 ## CI/CD

 This book was written with CI/CD in mind from day one.
 I have a script called `bump-version.sh` that bumps the version of the book on a file on the root called "VERSION".
 When I released the book it had ~100 pages on version `1.0.0` during the first week of the book, I released content everyday.
-For the first week I did 5 releases: 1.0.1, 1.0.2, 1.0.3, 1.0.4, 1.0.5.
+For the first week I did 6 releases: 1.0.1, 1.0.2, 1.0.3, 1.0.4, 1.0.5 and 1.0.6.
 Each release had new content.
 I also used AI to generate a CHANGELOG.md file so you can track my changes.
-After release 1.0.5 the book is with 125 pages.
+After release 1.0.5 the book is with 132 pages.

 This is killer feature because I can keep releasing new content, in a very lean/agile way, directly to you the reader.